FolaisSK/CC201/labs/4_IntroOpenShift/session_parameters_deletion.md

 branch: lab-1647-instruction
 version-history-start-date: 2022-09-30T07:47:11.000Z
 ---
-# Restarting your Openshift Session
+# Deletion & Redeployment to Openshift

 **Estimated Time Needed:** 30 minutes

 ## Objectives

-In this lab, you will delete the below parameters of the `guestbook` image for creating the deployment again in the same session.
+In this lab, you will delete the below parameters of the `guestbook` image for re-deploying your `guestbook` app again.

 - Image Stream
 - Service